briansproule20/echo-trivia/README.md

 ## 🧠 Features

 ### 🎯 Home
-- Browse curated trivia categories
 - Continue your last game or jump into the Daily Quiz
-- Track your progress and streaks

 ### 🌅 Daily Quiz
 - New quiz every day, generated via Echo’s LLM seed logic